solargrammars/solargrammars.github.io/_drafts/color-gates.md

 descriptions that contain at least one word which do not appear in Glove).
 Thats a strong assumption.
-In reality, in color description, as subjective as it is, users can use any word they consider appropiate to describe a color.
+In reality, in color description, as subjective as it is, users can use any word they consider appropriate to describe a color.
 Some words could be quite unique or rare, tightly associated to the persons cultural background or experiences.
 Most likely those words